bwvoss/failure-patterns-essay/README.md

 		# ...continue
 ```

-The consumer (here it is some sort of HTTP client) has to also be able to respond to nil:
+The consumer (here it is some sort of HTTP client) also has to respond to nil:

 ```ruby
 def get